Enhancing long-range order in disordered two-band s-wave superconductors: Results

-Notice that in Figures~\ref{PhaseDiagram} (a) and (b), there is a pure superconducting state for $W/t < 1.5$ for all values of $V/t$ analyzed, and for $W/t < 1.0$ in (c) and (d), for all values of $U_a/t$, showing the regions of applicability of Anderson's theorem.
+It is interesting to notice that the result of disorder in the density of states in Fig.~\ref{DensitV0} (c) and (d), shows the same effect displayed in Fig. 4 of the one-band model of Ref.~\cite{Nandini-1}, that also claims that while the disorder increases the singular pile-up at the gap edge smears out pushing states towards higher energies.
+However, the effect of the hybridization in Fig.~\ref{DensitV05} (c) and (d), is to ``revert'' the action of the disorder seen in Fig.~\ref{DensitV0} (c) and (d).
+In addition, Fig.~\ref{DensitV05} still presents a finite energy gap at large values of $W/t$.
+Attached to this result, we will present a discussion about the mitigation of the disorder effect and enhancement of the long-range order against the increasing of the disorder, by calculating the pair-pair correlation, which is in agreement with the results of Fig.~\ref{DistV05} and Fig.~\ref{DensitV05}.

+The results from Fig.~\ref{DistV0} to Fig.~\ref{DensitV05}, also show that no matter the regime of chemical potential and occupation number in the superconducting phase, the hybridized system tends to hold the long-range order against the increase of disorder.

-To have a better understanding of the competition between the effects of disorder and hybridization in the whole system, we present in Fig.~\ref{sdf} a heatmap plot of the local densities $n_{a}$ and $n_{b}$; local pairing amplitude $\Delta_{a}$ and $\Delta_{b}$ as a function of hybridization, for a fixed $W/t=6.0$, $\mu/t=0.1$ and an ensemble of nine disorder realizations of $20\times20$ lattices. (a) Local densities and (b) Local pairing amplitudes for hybridization $V/t=0.1$, where we highlight the regions I-Insulating ($\Delta_{a}=0$ and $\Delta_{b}=0$), II-mixed-superconducting ($\Delta_{a}\neq0$ and $\Delta_{b}\neq0$), III-superconducting type b ($\Delta_{a}=0$ and $\Delta_{b}\neq0$), IV and V-superconducting type a ($\Delta_{a}\neq0$ and $\Delta_{b}=0$). (c) Local densities and (d) Local pairing amplitudes for hybridization $V/t=0.5$.
-We then identify the presence of (local) superconducting islands (SC-Islands) in regions II, IV, and V, separated by an insulating region.
-We observed that the presence of the SC-Islands is favored by the increasing of $U_a/t$ and $W/t$ and correspond to the intermediate phase in Fig.~\ref{PhaseDiagram} (yellow and red regions).
+To have a better understanding of the competition between the effects of disorder and hybridization in the whole system, we present in Fig.~\ref{sdf} a heatmap plot of the local densities $n_{a}$ and $n_{b}$; local pairing amplitudes $\Delta_{a}$ and $\Delta_{b}$ as a function of hybridization, for a fixed $W/t=6.0$, $\mu/t=0.1$ and an ensemble of nine disorder realizations of $20\times20$ lattices. (a) Local densities and (b) Local pairing amplitudes for hybridization $V/t=0.1$.
+Looking for (b)(top and bottom), we highlight the regions I-Insulating ($\Delta_{a}=0$ and $\Delta_{b}=0$), II-mixed-superconducting ($\Delta_{a}\neq0$ and $\Delta_{b}\neq0$), III-superconducting type b ($\Delta_{a}=0$ and $\Delta_{b}\neq0$), IV and V-superconducting type a ($\Delta_{a}\neq0$ and $\Delta_{b}=0$). (c) Local densities and (d) Local pairing amplitudes for hybridization $V/t=0.5$.
+We then identify the presence of (local) superconducting islands (SC-Islands) in regions II, IV, and V, separated by an insulating one.
+We also observed that the presence of the SC-Islands is favored by the increase of $U_a/t$ and $W/t$.

-It is important to note, by comparing Fig.~\ref{sdf}(b) and (d), that the increasing of the hybridization favors the II-mixed-superconducting region.
-For this reason the spacial fluctuation of the lattice is modified.
-These complex structures of formation of superconducting and mixed islands and an insulating ``medium'' reveals a highly non-homogenous formation.
+By comparing Fig.~\ref{sdf}(b) and (d), we observe that the increase of the hybridization favors the II-mixed-superconducting region.
+For this reason, the spacial fluctuation of the lattice is modified.
+Revealing that the coexistence of these complex structures has a highly non-homogenous formation.